Provincial government response to the COVID-19 pandemic in Ontario: Omicron variant and rollback to Stage 2 (December 10, 2021–present)

 On December 10, 2021, citing the spread of the Omicron variant, Ontario announced upcoming changes to the proof of vaccination requirements, which have henceforth been extended indefinitely.
 Beginning December 20, the previous exemption to the proof of vaccination requirement for youth under 18 years of age participating in organized sports was removed.
 Beginning January 4, 2022, only a certified QR code is accepted as valid proof of vaccination or medical exemption.
 Notes from physicians are no longer accepted effective January 10, 2022.

 On December 15, 2021, Premier Ford announced that due to the Omicron variant, a 50 percent capacity limit would be reintroduced for meeting and event spaces, indoor sports venues with a capacity of over 1,000, and indoor entertainment venues.
 On December 17, Ford also announced that permissible social gatherings would be reduced to 10 people outdoors and 25 outdoors, and most indoor settings will be restricted to 50 percent capacity (unless being used for a faith-based ceremony).
 Mingling and dancing at bars and restaurants is prohibited.
-All venues will be subject to a 10 p.m. last call for alcohol sales, and all bars, restaurants, and strip clubs must close to dining at 11 p.m.
+All venues were subject to a 10 p.m. last call for alcohol sales, and all bars, restaurants, and strip clubs must close to dining at 11 p.m.
 In addition, all event venues and casinos will be prohibited from serving food and beverages.

 On December 30, 2021, Ontario further restricted venues to a maximum of 1,000 spectators or 50 percent capacity, whichever is less.
 MLSE announced that all Toronto Maple Leafs and Toronto Raptors home games will be played behind closed doors while this restriction is in effect.

 On January 3, 2022, Premier Ford announced that to protect the hospital system, Ontario would be rolled back to modified Step 2 beginning January 5, 2022 for least 21 days: